pymssql/pymssql/docs/ref/_mssql.rst

       but version 7.1 was used if not specified.

     .. warning::
-      FreeTDS added sopport for TDS protocol version 7.3 in version 0.95.
-You need to be careful of not asking for TDS 7.3 if you know the undelying FreeTDS used by pymssql is version 0.91 as it won't raise any error nor keep you from passing such an invalid value.
+      FreeTDS added support for TDS protocol version 7.3 in version 0.95.
+You need to be careful of not asking for TDS 7.3 if you know the underlying FreeTDS used by pymssql is version 0.91 as it won't raise any error nor keep you from passing such an invalid value.

     .. warning::
       FreeTDS added support for TDS protocol version 7.3 in version 0.95.
-You need to be careful of not asking for TDS 7.3 if you know the undelying FreeTDS used by pymssql is older as it won't raise any error nor keep you from passing such an invalid value.
+You need to be careful of not asking for TDS 7.3 if you know the underlying FreeTDS used by pymssql is older as it won't raise any error nor keep you from passing such an invalid value.